Recreation, Arts, and Parks

 Arts, Culture, and the Humanities

 The City celebrates the arts, culture and the humanities in its various modalities.
-The City’s recently created Arts and Culture Commission is the primary City body to advocate and advance the arts in the community.
+The City’s Arts and Culture Commission is the primary City body to advocate and advance the arts in the community.
 The City supports a vibrant partnership with a growing arts community to enhance opportunities for equitable participation and inclusion.
 The City continues to enhance opportunities for displays of art in public places to create a livelier living environment.
 The City's vision is further outlined in Chapter 12: Community Design and Civic Art of the Master Plan.

 Parks

-The City maintains parks in various parts of the City to enhance neighborhood environments and provide outdoor spaces for its residents to enjoy the outdoor world.
+The City maintains parks and play spaces in various parts of the City to enhance neighborhood environments and provide outdoor spaces for its residents to enjoy the outdoor world.
 Everything from athletic fields, the Storrs Hill Ski Area, the Mascoma River Greenway, the Northern Rail Trail and various nature trails and conservation areas provide a variety of opportunities to exercise and enjoy nature.

 Libraries